“What really matters is what you like not what you are like. Books, record, films – these things matter. Call me shallow but its the fucking truth”.

 1. The engaging narrative

 When you really start to pull it apart, High Fidelity isn’t the kind of story that you’d get too worked up about.
-Rob Gordon (John Cusack) is a self-obsessed music love who finds his life torn apart when his girlfriend leaves him.
-It’s essentially two-hours of a 30 year old man moaning about how much the women in his life have fucked him up whilst failing to accept his own failings.
-Spending his days in his quiet record store, mocking his small clientèle with his equally pompous employees Dick (Todd Louiso) and Barry (Jack Black) and creating Top 5 lists for every occasion.
+Rob Gordon (John Cusack) is a self-obsessed music lover who finds his life torn apart when his girlfriend leaves him.
+It’s essentially two-hours of a 30-year-old man moaning about how much the women in his life have fucked him up while refusing to accept his own failings.
+Spending his days in his quiet record store, mocking his small clientèle with his equally pompous employees Dick (Todd Louiso) and Barry (Jack Black), and creating Top 5 lists for every occasion.

 Watching it back now, there is something a bit dated and gimmicky about the decision.
 Plus, there is always the risk that when you break the fourth wall that you will shatter any chance for these people to seem real.
-Thankfully, Frears doesn’t rely too heavily on the technique and in the latter half of the film, when things really kick off, it becomes a less prominent feature.
+Thankfully, Frears doesn’t rely too heavily on the technique and, in the latter half of the film, it becomes a less prominent feature.

-Although, there is something positive to be said about these monologues: they succeed in ensuring that Rob remains sympathetic character he needed to be.
-The film needed to work hard to prevent these often pitying and angry rants turning Rob into a fucking whiney bitch.
-Once the narrative is filtered through Nick’s gaze everything becomes a consequence of his pain and emotional confusion.
+Although, there is something positive to be said about these monologues: they succeed in ensuring that Rob remains the sympathetic character he needed to be.
+The film had to work hard to prevent these often pitying and angry rants turning Rob into a fucking whiney bitch.
+Once the narrative is filtered through Rob’s gaze everything becomes a consequence of his pain and emotional confusion.
 It’s hard not to side with him.

 4. The supporting cast

-Helping him along the way are one of the strongest supporting casts around.
-Jack Black is on great form and goes full on buffoon as the pretentious, wannabe rocker Barry.
+Helping him along the way is one of the strongest supporting casts around.
+Jack Black is on great form and goes full-on buffoon as the pretentious, wannabe rocker Barry.
 He threatens to steal focus in nearly every scene he’s in and is a joy to watch.
-Although, equally memorable is Todd Louiso as the doe eyed Dick.
+Although, equally memorable is Todd Louiso as the doe-eyed Dick.
 Then, Tim Robbins, in almost unrecognisable form as the hilarious caricature of the New Age man playing Laura’s new man, Ian.

 5. The Music